ChristopherGruber/Introduction_to_Keras/README.md

 ### Other resources in this repository

-##### Introduction_to_Keras.mp4
+##### Introduction_to_Keras.pptx
-This video is a recording of a talk from the February 2018 meeting of the ChiPy, the premier Python users group in Chicago.
+Slides for a talk from the February 2018 meeting of ChiPy, the premier Python users group in Chicago.
+A video of the talk is posted online (https://www.youtube.com/watch?v=9bkAzVW2rss).
 In this presentation, I introduce the Keras library, walk through the Introduction_to_Keras notebook, and answer some questions from the audience.

-##### Introduction_to_Keras.pptx
-Slides for the ChiPy talk.